-- Contractors' vehicles may only park within the designated area or on direction of the Estates Director / duty caretaker. - o The Speed Limit within the School Grounds is 5 mph. - Contractor's vehicles must not enter the School site until they have signed in at Reception.
-Vehicles must be escorted to the site from the school gate. - o Drivers are to remember that the students may not be aware of the dangers of a moving vehicle. - Failure to observe will this code of conduct entitles the school to exclude any member of contractors' staff from the premises.
+- Contractors' vehicles may only park within the designated area or on direction of the Estates Director / duty caretaker. - The Speed Limit within the School Grounds is 5 mph. - Contractor's vehicles must not enter the School site until they have signed in at Reception.
+Vehides must be escorted to the site from the school gate. - Drivers are to remember that the students may not be aware of the dangers of a moving vehicle. - Failure to observe will this code of conduct entitles the school to exclude any member of contractors' staff from the premises.

-36. School Journeys and Off-site Activities (including Adventure/ Outdoor Activities)
+36.School Journeys and Off-site Activities (including Adventure/ Outdoor Activities)

-- 36.1 See the School's Guidelines on School Journeys and Off-site Activities Staff SharePoint. - 36.2 Any information and help can be obtained from DHOCC, Educational Visits Co-ordinator - 36.3 The Deputy Head Organisation and Co-Curriculum (EVC) and SLT are aware of their responsibility in organising off-site activities and the need for pupil safety with checks done on centres' staff qualifications and licences before booking.
+36.1 See the Educational Visits Policy - Staff SharePoint.

+36.2 Any information and help can be obtained from DHOCC, Educational Visits Co-ordinator

+36.3 The Deputy Head Organisation and Co-Curriculum (EVC) and SLT are aware of their responsibility in organising off-site activities and the need for pupil safety with checks done on centres' staff qualifications and licences before booking.
 The Operations Administrator maintains a register of these checks.
 The School's policy and procedures will be followed when arranging such activities.
 The school has noted the Department of Education advice on legal duties and powers for local authorities, Head teachers, staff and governing bodies.